 Gluten Free Funeral Food Recipes

-All the best funeral food, sans gluten.
+All the best funeral dinner ideas, sans gluten.

 50. Gluten Free Stuffed Green Pepper Casserole

 This gluten-free Stuffed Green Pepper Casserole has all the yumminess of classic stuffed green peppers, but it’s in the form of a casserole, and without the stuffing!
 Simple to make with instant rice and lean ground beef… then smothered in rich, melted cheese.